Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 When dealing with a reciprocating air compressor, it can be said that you’re to take the tool with the highest CFM requirement at your required PSI, and multiply that CFM number by 1.25 or 1.5, let’s say 1.5 to play it safe.
 You would then round up the resulting number to the nearest gallon size for your tank.

 It may be more difficult to size an air receiver tank for say, a rotary screw air compressor, as these designs are made to supply a continuous stream of air without the need for a storage tank.

 They may, however, wish to use an air receiver tank to give the air compressor a much-needed boost to higher CFM tools.
 For example, if your tool was to require 50CFM, but you have a 40CFM air compressor, then you could choose an 11-15 gallon air receiver tank to compensate for that 10CFM difference and have a little extra to be on the safe side.
 This addition can help save you money in the long run.

 Air Receiver Tanks for Stationary Air Compressors

-Being able to properly size an air receiver tank for stationary applications if a far more complex task, and I would recommend speaking to a qualified engineer for advice.
-Stationary air receiver tanks should be sized in accordance to their volume and pressure variations in air consumption, from peak demand to low demand.
+Being able to properly size an air receiver tank for stationary applications is a far more complex task, and I would recommend speaking to a qualified engineer for advice.
+Stationary air receiver tanks should be sized in accordance with their volume and pressure variations in air consumption, from peak demand to low demand.
 Other considerations include: